laminas/laminas-i18n/docs/book/v3/translator/events.md

 # Events

-The translator of laminas-i18n triggers two events during the processing of
+The translator of laminas-i18n dispatches two events during the processing of
 translations:

-* `Laminas\I18n\Translator\Translator::EVENT_MISSING_TRANSLATION`
+* `Laminas\I18n\Translator\Event\MissingTranslationEvent`
-* `Laminas\I18n\Translator\Translator::EVENT_NO_MESSAGES_LOADED`
+* `Laminas\I18n\Translator\Event\NoMessagesLoadedEvent`

 The typical usage for these events is to log missing translations and track when the loading of messages fails.

 > MISSING: **Installation Requirements**
-> The event support of laminas-i18n depends on the [laminas-eventmanager](https://docs.laminas.dev/laminas-eventmanager/) component, so be sure to have it installed before getting started:
+> The event support of laminas-i18n depends on a PSR-14 compatible event dispatcher.
 >
 > ```bash
 > $ composer require laminas/laminas-eventmanager